SummaryRead the full fact sheet

 Your asthma may change during pregnancy

 Pregnancy can mean a change in a woman’s asthma.
 For some women, their asthma worsens and for others it improves, while others experience no change at all.
-As the baby grows and the womb gets bigger, some women feel breathless, particularly with physical activity.
-This is part of the normal changes that occur during pregnancy.
-If you are concerned, speak to your doctor.
+About half of Australian women with asthma find their asthma gets a bit worse during pregnancy.
+As the baby grows and the womb gets bigger, some women feel breathless, particularly with .

 Asthma medications are safe during pregnancy